Yes, Rush is away today, but he will return tomorrow for authentic full strength excellence in broadcasting.

 In fact, she gave her copy of my book to President Bush.

-Uh Kathleen Parker liked my book so much, she gave her copy to the president.
+Kathleen Parker liked my book so much, she gave her copy to the president.

 So I owe Kathleen Parker a debt of gratitude for that.

-Um we are moving into actually very dangerous territory here because you are basically telling people that there is nothing you can do peacefully to change the policy course of the United States.
+We are moving into actually very dangerous territory here because you are basically telling people that there is nothing you can do peacefully to change the policy course of the United States.

 The 2014 midterms didn't matter.

-And now, 2016, the Republicans have finally found a guy who won the presidential election, and even Republican commentators like Kathleen Parker are saying, no, no, no, no, no.
+And even Republican commentators like Kathleen Parker are saying, no, no, no, no, no.

-The only reason Donald Trump became the nominee is because he picked up a couple of issues on which uh the base and the party elites were not in the same place.
+The only reason Donald Trump became the nominee is because he picked up a couple of issues on which the base and the party elites were not in the same place.

-If Jeb Bush uh didn't want Donald Trump to be the nominee, Jeb Bush could have proposed serious, meaningful border enforcement and immigration control.
+If Jeb Bush didn't want Donald Trump to be the nominee, Jeb Bush could have proposed serious, meaningful border enforcement and immigration control.

 So could John Kasich.